 Our Adult B’nai Mitzvah program provides a chance for adults who have never had a Bar/Bat Mitzvah to participate in group study that will culminate in being called to the Torah and leading Shabbat Services.
 Past participants have commented that the Adult B’nai Mitzvah experience has helped strengthen their Jewish identity and enhanced their connections to our Jewish community in ways they never imagined.
-For more information, please contact Natalie Matus, Assistant to the Clergy.
+For more information, please contact Natalie Matus, Clergy Administrator.

 The addition of your new family member brings excitement and numerous questions.
 At Congregation B’nai Israel we recognize the importance Judaism plays in the process and are here to offer guidance and to share in your joy.
 Prior to the arrival of your baby, a member of our clergy will meet with you to discuss Hebrew names and plan the ceremony – either the Brit Milah ceremony (covenant of circumcision) for boys, including our recommendations for a Mohel, or the baby naming ceremony for girls.

 Once your baby is born, our Rabbis will be there to guide you, your family, and friends as you celebrate and welcome your new child into your family, our synagogue family, and the Jewish community.
-To discuss the arrival of your new addition, please contact Natalie Matus, Assistant to the Clergy.
+To discuss the arrival of your new addition, please contact Natalie Matus, Clergy Administrator.